Manourytheo/font-picker-react-fn/README.md

-# Font Picker for React
+# Font Picker Functionnal Component for React

+This

 **A simple, customizable font picker allowing users to preview, select and use Google Fonts on your website.**